OmarAli3/BikiniHider/README.md

  - Download this repo
  - Go to chrome://extensions/
  - Enable Developer mode
- - Load unpacked and select the bear folder from this project.
+ - Load unpacked and select the folder of this project.